 Founded in 1964, Triton College (Illinois Community College District 504) is one of 48 community colleges in the state of Illinois.
-At its founding, Triton served three townships, Proviso, Leyden and Elmwood Park.
+Triton served three townships at its founding: Proviso, Leyden, and Elmwood Park.
 Initially utilizing facilities at West Leyden and Proviso West high schools, Triton celebrated its first permanent structure in 1967 with a groundbreaking ceremony for its Technology Building.
 By the summer of 1969 all Triton classes were conducted on the 110-acre main campus.
-Oak Park-River Forest, Riverside-Brookfield and Ridgewood school districts voted to join the Leyden, Proviso and Elmwood Park school districts in 1972, creating Illinois Community College District 504.
+Oak Park-River Forest, Riverside-Brookfield, and Ridgewood school districts voted to join the Leyden, Proviso, and Elmwood Park school districts in 1972, creating Illinois Community College District 504.

-Today the district encompasses approximately 63 square miles, and the college serves approximately 320,000 people residing in 25 demographically and culturally diverse towns and villages.
+Today, the district encompasses approximately 63 square miles, and the college serves approximately 320,000 people residing in 25 demographically and culturally diverse towns and villages.
 Triton's 110-acre campus includes 18 classroom buildings/facilities, more than 75 specialized labs, a 15,000- square foot gymnasium, a Fine Arts Gallery and the 412-seat Triton College Performing Arts Center.
 It also is home to the third largest planetarium in Illinois, the Cernan Earth and Space Center.
 Triton College also welcomes the public to its Hospitality Industry Administration Bakery and Dining Room (Café 64), where students prepare and serve both casual and fine dining culinary delights.

-Triton's affordable tuition and open admission policy have greatly expanded the accessibility of post-secondary education to residents of the district.
-Currently, Triton College serves over 10,033 (fall 2023) racially and ethnically diverse students during the fall and spring semesters with more than 100 degree and certificate programs.
-New educational programs and services are developed in order to meet the needs of district residents.
-Triton classes are offered at the main campus in River Grove, several extension sites throughout the district and area high schools, as well as online.
+Triton's affordable tuition and open admission policy have greatly expanded the accessibility of post-secondary education to district residents.
+During the fall and spring semesters, Triton College serves over 10,033 (fall 2023) racially and ethnically diverse students with over 100 degree and certificate programs.
+New educational programs and services are developed to meet the needs of district residents.
+Triton classes are offered at the main campus in River Grove, several extension sites throughout the district, and area high schools, as well as online.